 Alice has an insatiable appetite for storytelling old and new.
 Her tastes are eclectic, her championship unstinting.
 She’s a fan of strong, passionate voices, dry, witty retorts, and – a particular treat in this digital age – retains a telephone manner that borders on the hypnotic.
 She’s always on the lookout for any excuse to spend more time with anyone and anything food related, explore new ideas and celebrate innovation, to work with those who push the envelope in any field, to lose herself in epic narrative of all kinds – and to find new ways of sharing works of genius with the world.

-Ben works with Julian Alexander.
+Ben is an agent at LAW and also works with Julian Alexander.
 His tastes range from the agricultural (he once worked on a farm where he had to do ‘some horrible things involving sheep’) to the culinary (he has eaten a lot of things, including sea urchins, out of politeness).
-His dreams include buying his own Hundred Aker Wood, speaking Spanish well enough to communicate with his grandmother in her native tongue, and retraining as an astronaut.
-Ben loves smart non-fiction, literary speculative fiction, books with a lot of heart and those that cunningly blend genres.
-His non-fiction tastes are varied but is particularly interested in the areas of philosophy, memoir, technology, science, business and nature writing.
+Ben loves smart non-fiction of all kinds.
+His tastes are varied but is particularly interested in the areas of philosophy, history, memoir, technology, science, business, nature writing and developing IP.
 He gets excited when a writer comes at an idea from a bizarre and unexpected angle.
 He’s also a wizard with contracts.